mja65/Emu68-Imager/docs/instructions.md

 ## Writing the Image to the SD Card

 Once all the options have been set to your satisfaction, the `Run Tool` button will turn green and when clicked, the process can begin.

+If you have selected all the required options but the button is yellow it means you lack the required space to run the tool.
+Either select the `Click to set custom Working Folder` button above or press the yellow button and you will be prompted to select a new location for the Working Folder with sufficient space.

 First, some information popup windows will inform you of what the tool is about to do (some may take some time to appear, please wait!) and then a summary page will be displayed.

 After this the process shall begin.